 Maintenance and Monitoring

 Maintaining a thriving bioactive terrarium goes beyond the initial setup—regular monitoring is key to ensuring your self-sustaining ecosystem remains healthy and balanced.
 Even though a bioactive enclosure is designed to mimic the natural world, with its own clean up crew, live plants, and carefully layered substrate, it still requires your attention to truly flourish.
+Regular maintenance checks are necessary to keep a bioactive vivarium looking great, even though these systems reduce the need for enclosure maintenance, such as removing feces or changing out the substrate, by creating a self-sustaining ecosystem that can maintain itself with minimal human intervention.

 The drainage layer and substrate layer are the foundation of your bioactive setup.
 Check the drainage layer regularly to ensure it’s not holding excess water, which can lead to stagnant conditions and harm both plants and animals.
 The substrate layer should remain moist but not waterlogged, supporting both the clean up crew and the roots of your live plants.